pakshi10/ComputerVision/image_processing/image_transformation/README.md

 ### Definition
 Rotation involves turning the image around its center to mimic the effect of viewing objects from different angles.

+The rotation matrix in the context of image processing with OpenCV is used to rotate an image by a specified angle around a given center point.
+The function cv2.getRotationMatrix2D(center, angle, scale) computes the 2x3 affine transformation matrix for rotation.
+Let's break down how this matrix is constructed and what it represents.
+Components of the Rotation Matrix

+Center: The point around which the image will be rotated.
+It is usually chosen to be the center of the image to avoid clipping.
+Angle: The rotation angle in degrees.
+Positive values mean counter-clockwise rotation.
+Scale: A scaling factor.
+If you want to simultaneously zoom in or out of the image as you rotate it, you would adjust this value from the default of 1.0.

+Mathematical Formulation

+The general form of a 2D rotation matrix is:
+[cos⁡(θ)−sin⁡(θ)sin⁡(θ)cos⁡(θ)]
+[cos(θ)sin(θ)​−sin(θ)cos(θ)​]

+Where θθ is the rotation angle.
+However, because OpenCV also includes translation components to manage the specified center of rotation and potential scaling, the matrix used in cv2.getRotationMatrix2D is an affine transformation matrix, which in OpenCV is a 2x3 matrix:
+[αβ(1−α)⋅centerx−β⋅centery−βαβ⋅centerx+(1−α)⋅centery]
+[α−β​βα​(1−α)⋅centerx​−β⋅centery​β⋅centerx​+(1−α)⋅centery​​]

+Where:

+    α=scale⋅cos⁡(θ)α=scale⋅cos(θ)
+    β=scale⋅sin⁡(θ)β=scale⋅sin(θ)

+Matrix Elements Explained

+The αα and ββ terms are responsible for the rotation and scaling of the image.
+The terms (1−α)⋅centerx−β⋅centery(1−α)⋅centerx​−β⋅centery​ and β⋅centerx+(1−α)⋅centeryβ⋅centerx​+(1−α)⋅centery​ are translation vectors calculated to keep the rotation centered around the specified center point.
+These ensure that the rotation does not move the image out of view and that the center of rotation remains as specified.

+This transformation matrix allows for rotation about a point other than the origin, incorporating both the rotation and the necessary translation to maintain the center of the image.
+The cv2.warpAffine function then takes this matrix to apply the computed affine transformation to the specified image, effectively rotating it while maintaining its position relative to the image frame.

 ### Deep Learning Application
 By rotating training images to various angles, models can better detect and interpret objects when viewed from non-standard orientations.
 This is vital for applications like autonomous vehicles.